Abhishek-Gupta-1/assignment-4-product-highway/README.md

 https://abhishek-assignment.vercel.app/graphql
 ```

-To test the deployed API, you can use this curl command:
+To test the deployed API, you can use this curl command (Note: To test on Postman copy this curl command and paste in Postman):
 ```bash
 curl --request POST \
   --header 'content-type: application/json' \